Yatharth0045/patternsInJava/README.md

 ### Pattern 2: Triangles

 ```
-Configure N for changing the size of the triangle
+Input N as Integer values to define number of rows of triangle.

 For N as 20;
 javac triangles.java && java triangles